queenofdowntime/square-one/tutorials/new-project-setup.md

 	# you can google to see how 'find' works
 	```

 1. And it's that easy!
-Since we only need one copy right now, we can delete our new one and the temporary directory we made:
+Since we only need one copy, we can delete our new one and the temporary directory we made:

 	```sh
 	cd ..